TOUR DATES: April 15 – 30, 2022.

-- 18 nights accommodations (double occupancy, in charming boutique hotels, or good modern ones as best available.)
+- 16 nights accommodations, (double occupancy, in charming boutique hotels, or good modern ones when necessary)

-- Unless a meal is family-style, you may order your choice of dishes in restaurants; see Food Notes below.*
+- Unless a meal is family-style, you may order your choice of dishes in restaurants.*

-- All ground transportation by private Sprinter van with excellent, professional driver
+- All ground transportation by private, high-top Sprinter van with excellent, professional driver

-- Bottled water available in the van for road trips.
+- Bottled water always available in the van for road trips.

-- Transportation from airport to hotel on official arrival date (March 28).
+- Transportation from airport to hotel on set arrival date.

-- Entrance to all six UNESCO sites on the itinerary: Çatalhüyük ancient city, Byzantine cave churches, Ephesus, etc.
+- Entrance to all historical sights on the itinerary such as Çatalhuyuk ancient city, Ephesus, etc.

 - SPECIAL!
-Photo book of your adventure once you return home.
+Photo book of your adventure once you return.

 For more information, E-mail Cynthia: [email protected]